makerling/Custom_OpenVPN_Installer_Windows/README.md

 The script uncompresses the Pritunl ovpn configuration from the .tar file.
 Then it embeds that config into the base OpenVPN installer.
 The script is configured to create a personalized VPN installer that will determine the client's architecture and install the appropriate OpenVPN executable (x86 or AMD64).

 The script generates an installer for the client which is mostly silent.
 It will create a customized 'Start VPN' shortcut on the desktop set to run the user's configuration file.
-The shortcut needs to have admin privileges in order to run OpenVPN as admin.
+The shortcut needs to have admin privileges in order to run OpenVPN properly.